SkoolNotes/Taproot/2020PHYS201/KBhPHYS201NuclearPhysics.md

 ![Pasted image 20210118093104.png](Pasted image 20210118093104.png)

-Iron is a terriable way of getting some energy out of a atom becaus eit has the l
+Iron is a terriable way of getting some energy out of a atom because it has the lowest ever potential energy